WordPress/gutenberg/docs/getting-started/devenv/guide-to-using-wp-env.md

 ### Where to run `wp-env`

-The `wp-env` tool can run from partically anywhere.
+The `wp-env` tool can run from practically anywhere.
 When using the script while developing a single plugin, `wp-env start` can mount and activate the plugin automatically when run from the directory containing the plugin.
 This also works for themes when run from the directory in which you are developing the theme.

 A generic WordPress environment will be created if you run `wp-env start` from a directory that is not a plugin or theme.
 The script will display the following warning, but ignore if this is your intention.